 68. FAO assistance to Governments involves planning and execution.
 In general, a preliminary survey is conducted after which a full detailed program of work is prepared.
-Implementation through any of the field programs is achieved by establishing a permanent institute and a variety of courses, preparation of the required curricula, provision of lectures and the training of local staff, setting up of laboratories, and demonstration facilities, workshops, etc.
+Implementation through any of the field programs is achieved by establishing a permanent institute and a variety of courses, preparation of the required curricula, provision of lecturee and the training of local staff, setting up of laboratoriee, and demonstration facilities, workshops, etc.

-- 69. An activity of this type is carried out in the FAO/SF project dealing with the establishment of the Faculty of Agricultural Engineering at the Agricultural University of La Molina, Peru.
-This project involves the planning and organization of a regular academic year, and the setting up of a number of departments, dealing with such disciplines as: farm power and machinery, farm structures, agricultural products processing, etc. A research program is also included. - The establishment of the North African College for Agricultural Engineering in Tunisia is another example of a permanent institute.
+- 69. An activity of this type is carried out in the FAO/SF project dealing with the establishment of the Faculty of Apricultural Engineering at the Agricultural University of La Molina, Peru.
+This project involves the planning and organization of a repular academic year, and the setting up of a number of departments, dealing with such disciplines as: farm power and machinery, farm structures, agricultural products processing, etc. A research program is also included. - Engineering in Tunisia is another example of a permanent institute.

 North African countries are faced with a shortage of technicians such as agricultural machines operators, small workshop managers, maintenance and repair men.
 The purpose of the project was to establish and initially operate a College of Agricultural Engineering for education and training of the needed technicians and instructors at slightly below university level.
 It is an FAO/FFHC project, to which church groups in Germany, Gt.
 Britain and the U.S.A., have contributed \$520,000 through the World Council of Churches, whilst the Government contributed \$1.5 million.
-The college is planned to accommodate 50 students, 25 places being reserved for students from neighbouring French speaking countries, Algeria and Morocco.
+The college is planned to accommodate 50 students, 25 places being reserved for etudents from neighbouring French speaking countries, Algeria and Morocco.